Speaker of the House of Commons (United Kingdom): Precedence, salary, residence and privileges

 In 2010, the speaker received a salary of £145,492, equal to that of a Cabinet Minister.
 Speaker's House, the official residence, is at the northeast corner of the Palace of Westminster and is used for official functions and meetings, with private accommodation in a four-bedroom apartment upstairs.
 Each day, prior to the sitting of the House of Commons, the speaker and other officials travel in procession from the apartments to the Chamber.
 The procession includes the Doorkeeper, the Serjeant-at-arms, the speaker, a trainbearer, the Chaplain, and the Speaker's Private Secretary.
 The Serjeant-at-Arms attends the speaker on other occasions, and in the House; they bear a ceremonial mace that symbolises the royal authority under which the House meets, as well as the authority of the House of Commons itself.

 Speakers, according with their high order of precedence, are appointed to the Privy Council on election.
 Thus they keep entitlement to the style "The Right Honourable" and postnominal letters PC.
 On retirement most were since the Wars of the Three Kingdoms elevated to the House of Lords as viscounts.
 The last ennobled as a viscount was George Thomas in 1983.
 Since then, the custom has been for the Government to offer life peerages (life baronies) to those retiring.
-Division on John Bercow's legacy led to this precedent being broken for the first time in over two centuries when he was not nominated to the House of Lords by the Government.
+Division on John Bercow's legacy led to this precedent being broken for the first time in more than two centuries when he was not nominated to the House of Lords by the Government.